Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Update-AzKeyVaultSecret.md

 ```
 PS C:\> $Vault = 'ContosoVault'
 PS C:\> $Prefix = 'IT'
-PS C:\> Get-AzureKeyVaultSecret $Vault | Where-Object {$_.Name -like $Prefix + '*'} | Update-AzureKeyVaultSecret -Enable $False
+PS C:\> Get-AzKeyVaultSecret $Vault | Where-Object {$_.Name -like $Prefix + '*'} | Update-AzKeyVaultSecret -Enable $False
 ```

 The first command stores the string value Contoso in the $Vault variable.
 The second command stores the string value IT in the $Prefix variable.
-The third command uses the Get-AzureKeyVaultSecret cmdlet to get the secrets in the specified key vault, and then passes those secrets to the **Where-Object** cmdlet.
+The third command uses the Get-AzKeyVaultSecret cmdlet to get the secrets in the specified key vault, and then passes those secrets to the **Where-Object** cmdlet.
 The **Where-Object** cmdlet filters the secrets for names that begin with the characters IT.
-The command pipes the secrets that match the filter to the Update-AzureKeyVaultSecret cmdlet, which disables them.
+The command pipes the secrets that match the filter to the Update-AzKeyVaultSecret cmdlet, which disables them.

 ### Example 4: Set the ContentType for all versions of a secret
 ```
 PS C:\> $VaultName = 'ContosoVault'
 PS C:\> $Name = 'HR'
 PS C:\> $ContentType = 'xml'
-PS C:\> Get-AzureKeyVaultKey -VaultName $VaultName -Name $Name -IncludeVersions | Update-AzureKeyVaultSecret -ContentType $ContentType
+PS C:\> Get-AzKeyVaultKey -VaultName $VaultName -Name $Name -IncludeVersions | Update-AzKeyVaultSecret -ContentType $ContentType
 ```

 The first three commands define string variables to use for the *VaultName*, *Name*, and *ContentType* parameters.
-The fourth command uses the Get-AzureKeyVaultKey cmdlet to get the specified keys, and pipes the keys to the Update-AzureKeyVaultSecret cmdlet to set their content type to XML.
+The fourth command uses the Get-AzKeyVaultKey cmdlet to get the specified keys, and pipes the keys to the Update-AzKeyVaultSecret cmdlet to set their content type to XML.

 ## PARAMETERS